 - USDA Zones: 10-11; some ornamental cultivars are hardy to zone 6

 - Soil Type: Moist, fertile, well-drained soil

-- When it's in Trouble: Root rot sets in when the plants are overwatered, and plants die when underwatered.
+- When it's in Trouble: Root and crown rot sets in when the plants are overwatered, and plants die when underwatered.
 They stop growing when the temperature falls below 57 degrees and can get sunburned on very hot, sunny days.

 - When it's Thriving: Leaves are large and full, flowers are colorful and fingers are vibrant and well-formed.